 The Consequences of a Poor Magic System

 My first attempt at Truth Unearthed was ruined by my poorly thought out role of magic.
 It took me three attempts to just get the basic plot of my novel down, but only the first one had to be razed and rebuilt from the ground up.
 This was because I simultaneously wrote myself into a corner AND made my characters look like idiots for not using a natural extension of their powers.
 I knew I didn’t want to use magic as a crutch, but you can’t give your characters the perfect tool and not let them use it!
 So, I went back to the drawing board and answered some key questions that every writer should ask when building a Fantasy world and the role magic will play in it.
-(Also, for more tips based on hard lessons from writing my first novel, check out my blog, “Lessons from Writing my First Manuscript“.)
+You can now see the result of doing so at talesoflugon.com, in my novel Truth Unearthed (available for Kindle, Apple Books, and Nook).

 First – Which of the Two Magic Types Will Your World Have?